Krost Symposium 2019 Set For Feb. 21-23

 What A Dog Nose: Chasing Canine Cognition

 Just how did our beloved pets become man's best friend?
 The 2019 Krost Symposium will explore how dogs became a central part of our lives, how they think, what they know, and how they develop social intelligence.
-Other themes will discuss the relationship between humans and dogs, animal welfare and sports/agility training.
+Other themes will discuss the relationship between humans and dogs, and ethical issues concerning dog ownership.

 The Krost Symposium is an annual academic event that is free and open to the public.